andrew890/Primes-zOS/PrimeCOBOL/solution_2/README.md

 # COBOL implementation

-Based on code from <https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race/PrimeCOBOL/solution_1>
+Based on code from <https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race/PrimeCOBOL/solution_1> and <https://github.com/PlummersSoftwareLLC/Primes/pull/333>

-I took the above code and made some minor changes to properly compile on a real mainframe.

 ## Run instructions

-Create a partition dataset (I called it &SYSUID.DGARAGE).
-Inside this dataset create two members: JCL and PRIMES.
+File PRIMES contains both JCL and COBOL.
+It can be edited and submitted from the git checkout directory - there is no need to copy to a dataset.

-Submit the JCL job and wait.
-After the job is completed, the member OUTPUT will appear in the above dataset.
+Edit the job card as necessary and submit the job.
+Output appears in the job SYSOUT.

 ## Output